dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Terminology

+* analysis - analysis, transformations, summary, sentiment, or translation tyically of the dialog data

-* conversation
+* conversation -

-* file

-* list
+* dialog - the captured conversation in its original form (e.g. text, audio or video)

+* file - a data block either included or referenced in a vCon

-* object
+* object - JSON object containing key and value pairs

-* parameter
+* parameter - JSON key and value pair

-* payload
+* party - an observer or participant to the conversation, either passive or active

+* payload - the contents or bytes that make up a file

-* PII
+* PII - Personal Identifiable Information

-* vCon

-* vCon instance
+* vCon - container for conversational information

-* vCon instance version
+* vCon instance - a vCon populated with data for a specific conversation

+* vCon instance version - a single version of an instance of a convsersation, which may be modified to redact or append additional information  forming a subseqent vCon instance version

-* vCon syntax version
+* vCon syntax version - the version for the data syntax used for form a vCon

 ## JSON Notation

-The convension for JSON notation used in this document is copied from [JMAP].
+The convention for JSON notation used in this document is copied from sections 1.1-1.5 of [JMAP].

-Date - A string that MUST have the form of an [RFC3339] date string.
+Date - A string that MUST have the form of an [RFC3339] date string as defined for the Date type in section 1.4 of [JMAP].

-String

-UnsignedInt
+String - a JSON string type

+UnsignedInt - a positive JSON integer as defined in section 1.3 of [JMAP].

 UnsignedFloat

-Mime - A String value that SHOULD be of the following form as defined in section 5.1 of [MIME]:
+Mime - A String value that MUST be of the following form as defined in section 5.1 of [MIME]:
     type "/" subtype

-"A[]" object List
+"A[]" and array of values of type A.

 All parameters are assumed to be manditory unless other wise noted.

-Objects or arrays with no values MAY be excluded from the vCon.
+Objects or arrays with no or null values MAY be excluded from the vCon.

 ## Inline Files

 Objects that contain a file or data inline (i.e. within the vCon) MUST have the parameters: body and encoding.
 JSON does not support binary data values.
-For this reason inline files are base64url (see Section 2 [JWS]) encoded so that they can be included as a string value.
+For this reason inline files MUST be base64url (see Section 2 [JWS]) encoded to be included as a valid JSON string value if they are not already valud JSON strings.

 ### body